"Harry, I'm telling you that she is the one, and I don't want to hear any more of your comments about her either," James said. He sawed at his steak.

-"Oh, umm yeah.
-I guess I would get lost.
-Hogwarts is really big!
+"Oh, I guess I would get lost," Harry said.
+"Hogwarts is really big!
 I remember dreaming about it and trying to picture myself in classes and stuff.
 I thought it'd be so fun."
-The boy said, only mildly aware that he was talking more than he ever did with anyone else.
+His face said that he had been mistaken in that thought.

-"How come I ended up in your classroom, professor?"
+"So how come I ended up in your classroom, professor?"
 The boy asked, pushing grubby glasses back into place on his nose.

 "I didn't want to bother anyone, sir.
 And it just felt like a slide, actually.
 You know the muggle things on playgrounds-"

 "I am well aware of what a slide is.
 I grew up in a muggle town with your new stepmother by Lily, in fact."
 Flaming Merlin!
 That was not supposed to be said!